P.O. Box 65

 Helsinki University Centre for Environment, HENVI, carries out and coordinates environmental research and teaching.
 All faculties of the University of Helsinki are participating in the activities of HENVI.
 The aim of HENVI is to strengthen and enhance interdisciplinary research and teaching and to raise public awareness of important environmental issues.

 - HENVI Science Days 2014: Past and Future Challenges in the Baltic Sea - Registration open!

 - Interdisciplinary Lectrure course and an intensive workshop course on Baltic Sea in 4. teaching period.

-- The program of HENVI seminar series spring 2014 Arctic Environment in a Changing World now available!
+- The program of HENVI seminar series spring 2014 Arctic Environment in a Changing World

 - News archive >>